Internet: How to Choose the Best Tariff

 Providers have rolled out fibre to cover a large part of the Spanish territory, but just because you live in a larger town doesn’t necessarily mean fibre will be available at your address.

 Before you start comparing tariffs, check with neighbours to see which company they use and check Spanish internet provider websites (with your postcode) to see if fibre reaches your home.

 Seems an obvious question, right?
 However from experience it’s not so easy.

-Any new installation will allow include for what providers term a “normal installation” with a limit on the metres of cable installed.
+New contracts include what providers term a “normal installation”, with a limit on the metres of cable included.
 Anything additional to the basic amount will be charged on your first bill.
 Full details are included in the small print when you contract the service.

 My story: I decided to contract fibre but the installer was unable to pass the cable through our existing conduit.
 Why?
 Turned out that a previous owner had filled it with cement!
 Solving this problem would be quite expensive, as I would be footing the bill, so it looks like I’m sticking with ADSL.

 Fibre speeds are as advertised, but if you have to use ADSL beware of the advertised speeds.

 With current legislation companies are not forced to meet a minimum percentage of the maximum speeds shown on their websites.
 Most only guarantee 10% of the contracted speed, thereby avoiding claims for breach of contract.

 The further your home is from the exchange, the slower the speed.
 A distance of up to 1 km means that a contracted 30 MB broadband package should generally deliver around 25 MB.